hhh2210/hhh2210/README.md

  You can reach me at **hzy2210@gmail.com**.
 >
-> I’m a research intern at **Tencent IEG**, where I work on training large language models (mostly 32B) and developing intelligent agents for practical deployment.
+> I was a research intern at **Tencent IEG**, where I worked on training large language models (mostly 32B) and developing intelligent agents for practical deployment.
 >
 > Since my freshman year, I’ve been deeply passionate about large language models (LLMs).
 In 2024 summer, I began conducting independent research, and I’ve recently submitted papers to **ICLR 2026**.
 >